alflanagan/people/README.md

 ### Project Goals

-1. Track people you encounter any way you do, whether through a phone call, e-mail, business card, and that girl you went to kindergarten with.
+1. Track people you encounter any way you want.

 1. Web/cloud storage for maximum portability, but user can store locally, on their own cloud service, or on a hosted service.
 User data should be easily exported to a number of formats and never locked in to one service.